commanderx16/x16-docs/Commander X16 Programmer's Reference Guide.md

 ##### Function Name: console_set_paging_message

 Signature: void console_set_paging_message(word message: r0);
-Purpose: Set the paging message or disables paging.
+Purpose: Set the paging message or disable paging.
 Call address: $FED5

 **Description:** The console can halt printing after a full screen height worth of text has been printed.
 It will then show a message, wait for any key, and continue printing.
 This function sets this message.
 A zero-terminated text is passed in r0.
 To turn off paging, call this function with r0 = 0 - this is the default.